World Youth Day 1985: Saturday 30 March

 The Pope met the young Catholics for the first time in Archbasilica of St. John Lateran at 5:00 pm.
 The slogan of this great meeting were the words: May you know how to realize the hope that is in you (1 Peter 3:15).

 During this meeting the apostolic letter "To the young people of the world", written by the Pope for the occasion, was presented firstly to those present.
 During the following night, there was the possibility for young people to watch in eucharistic adoration at some churches in the city.

 Sunday, March 31

-The following morning, starting at 6:00 WYJ participants formed three parades, which joined at Via della Conciliazione to reach St. Peter's Square together - where the final mass would be celebrated.
+The following morning, starting at 6:00 WYD participants formed three parades, which joined at Via della Conciliazione to reach St. Peter's Square together - where the final mass would be celebrated.
 The sources attest in the morning the presence of about 250,000/ 300,000 people from 70 countries, mostly Italians; but there were about twenty thousand Spaniards and five thousand pilgrims from Eastern European countries (primarily Poland, Yugoslavia and Hungary).
 Young people from Alaska, Lebanon were also present in Rome, as also from Africa and the Far East.
 Also noteworthy are the presence of other Christian confessions (especially English Protestants), and even non-Christians (including four hundred Japanese Buddhists).